 For now, select a ECPC strategy, enter your budget, and leave the priority setting to “Low”.

 Selecting an Intelligent First Bid

-If you decide on a manual bid strategy or enhanced CPC, how do you know what amount to pay per click?
+If you decide on the manual or enhanced CPC bid strategies, how do you know what to pay per click?
 One option is to select anything between $0.1 and $10 per click, then adjust it based on performance.
-The second option is to approach it mathematically to give your products the best chance from the beginning.
+The second option is to approach it mathematically to give products the best chance from the beginning.

 Firstly, consider the maximum bid you are willing to pay per click.
-To figure out your maximum bid, you need the following:
+To figure out your maximum bid, you need three bits of information:

 - Profit margin: Naturally, the only way you can make money from Google Shopping is to make sure your profit margin is more than your click costs.
 If you pay more on clicks than the marginal return, you’re not making money.

 - Product conversion rate: Each product is likely to have a different conversion rate, which is determined by a number of factors mainly on site.
 Once you understand how often your product converts, you can work out how much traffic you need to send to the store to hit your goals.

 - Cost-per-acquisition (CPA): The last step you need to know is your CPA.
 How much are you willing to pay for a sale?
 This is determined by your profit margin.